How Many Hours Of Sleep To Recover After Training Is Ideal?

 An alarm clock and a person asleep in bed.

-Is Working Out Affected By Sleep?
+Does Working Out Affect Sleep?

-For example, one study investigated how a poor night’s sleep would affect endurance running at 75% of the subjects’ VO2 max the next morning as well as time to exhaustion.2Mamiya, A., Morii, I., & Goto, K. (2021).
+For example, one study investigated how a poor night’s sleep would affect endurance running at 75% of the subjects’ VO2 max the next morning, as well as time to exhaustion.2Mamiya, A., Morii, I., & Goto, K. (2021).
 Effects of partial sleep deprivation after prolonged exercise on metabolic responses and exercise performance on the following day.
 Physical Activity and Nutrition25(1), 1–6. https://doi.org/10.20463/pan.2021.0001

 In addition to the sleep-deprived athletes having a shorter time to exhaustion, the researchers also found that the respiratory exchange ratio (RER) was significantly lower during the 20-minute VO2 testing run for the athletes who did not get enough sleep.

+Respiratory exchange ratio is a metabolic metric that looks at the ratio between the expired carbon dioxide and the inhaled oxygen when you breathe.
 When the RER is equal to 0.7, the body is burning entirely fat for fuel, whereas an RER of 1.0 indicates that carbohydrates are being burned for fuel.

 Therefore, a lower RER (within the range of 0.7 and 1.0) is indicative of burning more fat for energy, while a higher RER means that you are using more carbohydrates.